 Emu Bushes

-Fairy Duster
+Fairy Duster (native)

 Fairy duster (Calliandra eriophylla) is a delicate-looking plant that’s a tough southwest native.
 It has puffy pink flowers, wiry stems, and lacy, fern-like leaves that close at night.
-In its native environment, it exists on as little as 3 inches of annual rainfall and survives temperatures in the low teens.
+In its native habitat, it exists on as little as 3 inches of annual rainfall and survives temperatures in the low teens.

-Globe Mallow
+Globe Mallow (native)

 Globe mallow (Sphaeralcea ambigua) is a super-resilient shrub that usually has orange flowers, but also comes in a rainbow assortment including white, lavender, magenta, pink, and red.
 This extremely resilient plant is often found growing alongside some of the toughest desert shrubs including creosote and brittlebush.

-Indian Mallow
+Indian Mallow (native)

 Indian mallow (Abutilon palmeri) is an evergreen southwest desert native with an open, airy form.
 It has silver-gray, heart-shaped leaves that are relatively large for a desert native.
 It’s covered with orange poppy-like flowers most of the year.
 It’s also called Superstition mallow since its range includes the Superstition Mountains.